Dr. Bill Wall

 Now retired, he has shifted his talent towards the easel.
 “I find painting enjoyable because – like surgery – it requires vision with attention to detail, and sometimes boldness.”
 With a warm smile and brush in hand, he says “It’s a good thing surgery isn’t as hard as oil painting!”

-Dr. Wall has donated an oil painting to LHSC’s New Canvas of Life online auction taking place May 30th to June 7th.
+Last year, Dr. Wall donated an oil painting to LHSC’s New Canvas online auction.
+This year’s art auction will take place April 23 to April 29, 2019.
 Proceeds will support LHSC’s Multi-Organ Transplant Program.